Wonderful service from start to finish.

 What is the Government Family Mediation Voucher scheme?

-John Taylor, Chair of the Family Mediation Council said, “This government investment in mediation is much welcomed by the Family Mediation Council.
+John Taylor, Chair of the Family Mediation Council said in April 2021, “This government investment in mediation is much welcomed by the Family Mediation Council.
 It will help separated families agree solutions that are best for their children, taking into account what is going to be important for them as they grow up.
 Family Mediation is a proven cost-effective way to resolve differences following separation.
 This voucher scheme will make it even more accessible, and will help families resolve issues for themselves, without having to go to Court.”

 What is Family Mediation?